sensiolabs/melody/doc/features.md

 Melody stores your configuration in a file located in `~/.sensiolabs/melody.yml`.
 This file contains:

-* a list of trusted resources signatures (see setion Trust).
+* a list of trusted resources signatures (see section Trust).
 * a list of trusted users.

 This file is stored with a YAML syntax.
 You can manually edit it to complete